-The minimum average shortening rate across the San Ramón - Farellones Plateau structure and the slip rate on its basal detachment since the inception of shortening are both of the order of 0.4 mm/yr (10 km in 25 Myr).
+[28] The minimum average shortening rate across the San Ramón-Farellones Plateau structure and the slip rate on its basal detachment since the inception of shortening are both of the order of 0.4 mm/yr (10 km in 25 Myr).
 In principle, the slip rate on the San Ramón Fault can be estimated for the time elapsed since its propagating tip line has crossed the base of the Abanico Formation, but no direct observation is available to constrain that time.
-Assuming the geometry in our section is valid (Fig. 3c), the westernmost ramp of the propagating thrust system has formed after deposition of the Farellones Formation.
+Assuming the geometry in our section is valid (Figure 3c), the westernmost ramp of the propagating thrust system has formed after deposition of the Farellones Formation.
 Then the minimum long-term average slip rate on the San Ramón Fault would be of about 0.3 mm/yr (5 km in 16 Myr), or a throw rate of ~0.25 mm/yr (4 km in 16 Myr).
 This inference is consistent with most of the slip on the basal detachment being transferred since 16 Ma to the San Ramón Fault, making of it the frontal ramp of the Principal Cordillera.

 3.4.
-The piedmont scarp
+Piedmont Scarp

-The San Ramón mountain front was first interpreted as the expression of a normal fault and the sediments on its piedmont identified as mostly glacial in origin [Brüggen, 1950].
+[29] The San Ramón mountain front was first interpreted as the expression of a normal fault and the sediments on its piedmont identified as mostly glacial in origin [Brüggen, 1950].
 Recently compiled geological maps still miss the piedmont scarp and interpret the piedmont sediments as mostly derived from massive gravitational sliding [e.g., Gana et al., 1999].
-However, the geomorphology of the piedmont scarp was recognised long since [Tricart et al., 1965; Borde, 1966], but as yet ignored by geologists.
+However, the geomorphology of the piedmont scarp was recognized long since [Tricart et al., 1965; Borde, 1966], but as yet ignored by geologists.
 Here we make a synthetic quantitative description of the San Ramón piedmont scarp, building on previous work that to our knowledge is the first attempt to elucidate the faulting processes behind that scarp [Rauld, 2002; Rauld et al., 2006; Armijo et al., 2006].
-A more detailed analysis will be presented elsewhere [Rauld et al., in preparation].
+A more detailed analysis will be presented elsewhere (R. Rauld et al., manuscript in preparation, 2010).

-The best surface expression of the San Ramón Fault is found along the 14-15 km-long segment with a sharp fault trace at elevation between 800 m and 900 m, approximately between Cerro Calán and Quebrada Macul, so covering a large part of the 25 km separating rivers Mapocho and Maipo along the San Ramón mountain front (Figs. 3a, 4 and 6).
-The quality of the exposure stems from the occurrence of a ~3 km wide piedmont (roughly between 700 m and 1000 m elevation) formed by rough stratified alluvium and colluvium, which is clearly cut by the trace of the fault.
+[30] The best surface expression of the San Ramón Fault is found along the 14-15 km long segment with a sharp fault trace at elevation between 800 and 900 m, approximately between Cerro Calán and Quebrada Macul, so covering a large part of the 25 km separating ríos Mapocho and Maipo along the San Ramón mountain front (Figures 3a, 4, and 6).
+The quality of the exposure stems from the occurrence of a ~3 km wide piedmont (roughly between 700 and 1000 m elevation) formed by rough stratified alluvium and colluvium, which is clearly cut by the trace of the fault.
 The exposure of structural features in that rough and little dissected material is not only poor and scarce, but also heavily hampered by urbanization.
-So most of the information described here derives from the morphology, wich is well constrained by the accurate digital topography and imagery.
-The piedmont has generally regular slopes, reaching a maximum of ~7° by the mountain front and decaying gradually downwards, away from it (Fig. 6).
-Those relatively gentle slopes are sharply cut and offset by the scarp, creating an upthrown piedmont balcony that overlooks Santiago (Fig. 5b; the centre of Santiago is at ~550 m elevation).
-The southern part of the scarp has a
+So most of the information described here derives from the morphology, which is well constrained by the accurate digital topography and imagery.
+The piedmont has generally regular slopes, reaching a maximum of $\sim 7^{\circ}$ by the mountain front and decaying gradually downward, away from it (Figure 6).
+Those relatively gentle slopes are sharply cut and offset by the scarp, creating an upthrown piedmont balcony that overlooks Santiago (Figure 5b; the center of Santiago is at ~550 m elevation).